In this Agreement, the following words are defined:

 b.
 One booking shall comprise of one executive vehicle and one driver, unless The Customer has clearly communicated the requirement for additional vehicles and drivers under the same booking.

 c.
-Bookings will confirm service date, time, pick-up address, drop-off address, fee payable to The Supplier, booking reference, number of passengers, number of luggage items (if applicable) and vehicle type as a minimum.
+Bookings will confirm service date, time, pick-up address, drop-off address, fee payable to The Supplier, number of passengers, number of luggage items (if applicable) and vehicle type as a minimum.

 d.
 If a passenger wishes to change or deviate from the original booking destination(s) requested by The Customer once the journey has begun, the driver will hold the right to charge the passenger(s) for any additional mileage and time incurred as a result of the ‘as directed’ travel request prior to deviating from the original booking request from The Customer and accommodating the passenger(s) request.

-g.
-In the event The Customer requests cancellation of a booking any time up to 48 hours before the service was due to go ahead, we shall refund The Customer on the amount paid for the booking less a 10% administration fee on the refund due.
+h.
+In the event The Customer requests cancellation of a booking any time up to 7 days before the service was due to go ahead, we shall refund The Customer on the amount paid for the booking less a 15% administration fee on the refund due.

-j.
-International Airport Collections: The Driver will wait up to 1 hour from when the flight has landed free of any additional cost, thereafter waiting charges will be applicable of £10.00 for each additional 15 minutes the passenger is late If the driver has not had any contact from the passenger(s) after the standard waiting time has passed (60 minutes), the driver shall consider the booking a ‘No-Show’.
+k.
+Airport Collections: The Driver will wait up to 1 hour from when the flight has landed free of any additional cost, thereafter waiting charges will be applicable of £10.00 for each additional 15 minutes the passenger is late.
+If the driver has not had any contact from the passenger(s) after the standard waiting time has passed (60 minutes), the driver shall consider the booking a ‘No-Show’.

 l.
 Non-airport collections: Except for a 15 minute ‘grace’ period waiting charges will apply from the booked time, at our current standard rate of £10.00 for each additional 15 minutes waited thereafter by the driver.